Frequently Asked Questions

 Is a Marketing PhD a more advanced MBA degree?

-A PhD is different from an MBA.
+It is not a supercharged MBA.
+A PhD is very different from an MBA.
 An MBA degree is a professional degree for future business leaders.
 All our recent Ph.D. graduates went on to become college professors who conduct research, create new knowledge, and teach marketing classes in universities and colleges.

 Must I have a master's degree to enter the Ph.D. program?